HsuChe/KPI-Analysis/README.md

             file1.write(string)
   ```

-## After everything is generated, we complete the PyBank portion of the assignment.
+## After everything is generated, we complete the PyPoll portion of the assignment.